Class Act Jacket

 Pattern by Lorraine Torrence Designs

-The sophisticated color pallet of this great-fitting jacket will turn heads.
+The sophisticated color palette of this great-fitting jacket will turn heads.
 Bias strips that you make are top-stitch onto blocks to give the jacket a nice texture.

 We have included extra instructions for this technique.